Find out everything you need to know about the vet school timeline in this guide.

 The first year of vet school consists of the basics.
 You’ll spend most of your time in labs or lectures learning the building blocks of subjects like anatomy and physiology.

 You’ll spend a lot of your time learning general knowledge that you should carry with you throughout your career, so you should develop good study habits as well.
-Don’t learn the information just long enough to pass an exam.
-Make sure to stay on top of your work as well.
+Be an active learner and don’t aim to retain information long enough to just pass an exam.
+Stay on top of your work and ensure you understand it.

 If you have any time to spare between classes and studying, you should also consider joining some clubs.
 Cornell offers a wide variety of vet school clubs and associations.
 These clubs give students a chance to discover possible specialties and provide more exposure to the world of veterinary medicine.